dsa-shua/FPGA-SystolicArray/README.md

   provides corret results for test matrix multiplications.
   <br><br>
   For now, the firmware code includes only the backbone of the planned finished code.
-I have included an interrupt signal to be sent from the PL to PS after finishing matrix multiplication (23 clock cycles) and/or loading registers (8 clock cycles).
+I have included an interrupt signal to be sent from the PL to PS after finishing matrix multiplication (23 clock cycles) and/or loading registers (8 clock cycles) but had not yet included it on the firmware.
+I'll do it as soon as possible. :)
 </p>